 When NORML was founded in late 1970, only 12% of the country supported legalizing marijuana; 88% were opposed to our goals.
 After decades of hard work by thousands of committed advocates like you, we have gradually won the hearts and minds of a majority of the public.
 Today, over 60 percent of adults nationwide support ending marijuana prohibition and establishing a regulated market where consumers can obtain marijuana in a safe and secure setting.

 We are certainly proud of the enormous progress we have made toward ending marijuana prohibition, especially the gains we have made over the last several years.
-Today, 30 states have legalized the medical use of marijuana; eight states and the District of Columbia have fully legalized the recreational use of marijuana.
+Today, over 30 states and territories have legalized the medical use of marijuana; ten states and the District of Columbia have fully legalized the recreational use of marijuana.
 And we continue to add more victories each year.

 But even as we celebrate these important victories, we must also be aware of the significant work that lies ahead.
 The goal at NORML is to achieve a policy under which responsible cannabis consumers are treated fairly in all aspects of their lives.